zhichen98/zhichen98.github.io/index.md

 <link href="/public/css/bootstrap.css" rel="stylesheet" />
 ### About

-I am a graduating M.S. student in Electrical Engineering and Computer Sciences at UC Berkeley.
+I am a graduating M.S. student in <a href="https://eecs.berkeley.edu/">Electrical Engineering and Computer Sciences</a> at <a href="https://www.berkeley.edu/">UC Berkeley</a>.
 I obtained my B.S. in EECS from UC Berkeley in 2019.

 Advised by Prof. Dawn Song, my research interests lie in the fields of deep learning and AI security.
 I have been fortunate to work with Dr. Min Du and Dr. Ruoxi Jia at the Center for Long-Term Cybersecurity, UC Berkeley.
 My current M.S. project focuses on noisy dataset stochastic gradient descent.